Canon regular: Preliminary distinctions

 As a norm, canons regular live together in communities that take public vows.
 Their early communities took vows of common property and stability.
-As a later development, they now usually take the three public vows of chastity, poverty and obedience, although some Orders or congregations of canons regular have retained the vow of stability.
+As a later development, they now usually take the three public vows of chastity, poverty and obedience, although some orders or congregations of canons regular have retained the vow of stability.

 By 1125 hundreds of communities of canons had sprung up in Western Europe.
 Usually, they were quite independent of one another and varied in their ministries.
+For example, the Arrouaisians had restrained lifestyles along Cistercian lines, while the Premonstratensians were more austere.